 UNABLE_TO_VERIFY_LEAF_SIGNATURE error message

-When the connector will fail to start if unable to validate the SSL certificate configured in the appliance.
+When the connector will fail to start if unable to validate the SSL certificate configured in the Private Cloud.
 This can happen when the Root Certificate (or any Intermediate Certificates) are missing in the machine's Certificate Store (Windows).
 In order to solve this you should import the certificate chain in the Local Machine > Trusted Root certificate store on the machine where the AD/LDAP Connector is installed.

 Running the connector behind a proxy